wavemaker/docs/learn/how-tos/add-custom-filters.md

   ],
 ```

-- Adding a custom filter before the spring filter
+- When a `before` attribute is used, custom filter will be added before the position of pre-defined spring filter which is mentioned in value of `before` field.
 ```java
 "customFilterList" : [
     {